PROLOGUE

 “Yeah, postmarked, Brazil or Argentina.
 Somewhere in South America.”

 With or without Wendell’s help, I couldn’t go that far to hunt my father down.
 Rain beat on the roof.
 The office smelled like new graves, damp and moldy.
-Why did he keep his only son’s whereabouts a secret from Midge?
-Why not tell my mother who reported him a missing person and never received child support?
+Why had he kept their only son’s whereabouts a secret from Midge and not informed my mother, who’d reported him a missing person and never received child support?

 “Is he alive?”

-“I don’t know,” he said, fiddling with his fountain pen.
-“Haven’t heard from him since.”
+“I don’t know,” he said, still fiddling with his fountain pen.
+“Never heard from him again.”

 “I don’t have that kind of money lying around,” he said.

-I was about ten when my mother told me, “Your grandaddy’s rich!
-He owns a drug store and a big house on Lake Pontchartrain.”
-I wondered if it was a true story once upon a time or a fairy tale fueled by her wishful thinking.
+I was eight when my mother told me, “Your grandaddy’s rich!
+He owns a drug store and lives in a big house on Lake Pontchartrain.”
+I wondered if the story was a true once upon a time, or a fairy tale fueled by her wishful thinking.

-I never thought to say no thank you or ask about possible side effects of his elixir, but suffering no symptoms the following day, I suspected the not-so-friendly, family pharmacist prescribed pink baby aspirin.
+I never thought to say, No, thank you, or ask about possible side effects of his elixir, but suffering no symptoms the following day, I suspected the not-so-friendly family pharmacist lacking a magic potion had prescribed pink baby aspirin.

-Louis Commagere’s six brothers who fortunately bore no resemblance to my grandfather, invited me as the guest of honor to a family dinner.
-Admiring the fine china, and crystal goblets, I pictured my mother sitting at the same table with my father’s uncles, and his grandparents affectionately called Mère and Père on my first and last visit.
+The next night, Louis Commagere’s six brothers, who bore no resemblance to my grandfather, invited me to a family dinner as their guest of honor.
+Admiring the fine china and crystal goblets, I imagined my mother sitting at the same table with my father’s uncles, and his grandparents affectionately called Mère and Père when she brought me to New Orleans for my first and last visit twenty years ago.

-These kind people, still mystified by his disappearance, remembered Jimmy as a mischievous youngster and chef-in-training at a local five-star hotel before going to war and marrying my mother.
+These kind relatives, still mystified by my father’s disappearance, remembered Jimmy as a mischievous youngster and chef-in-training at a local five-star hotel before he married my mother and served in the war.

-Perhaps taking pity on an abandoned child, my great uncles treated me to nightly dinners in fine restaurants sampling New Orleans cuisine: Oysters Rockefeller, gumbo, red beans, and rice.
-I kept my secret, grateful I didn’t have to ask them for money,
+Perhaps taking pity on an abandoned child, my great uncles treated me to a week of nightly dinners in fine restaurants, sampling New Orleans cuisine: Oysters Rockefeller, gumbo, red beans, and rice.
+Grateful I didn’t have to ask them for money; I kept my secret.

 6. Leaving New Orleans

-BUDDY, A HANDSOME, GRAY-HAIRED gentleman, an old friend of my great uncles, joined us for dinner in the French Quarter that evening before my departure.
+BUDDY, A HANDSOME, GRAY-HAIRED gentleman, an old friend of my great uncles, joined us for dinner in the French Quarter on the eve of my departure.

-Following nightcaps and French kisses on both cheeks, Buddy offered to drive me to Midge Mother’s but first, we needed to fetch his car keys from his hotel room.
-Seeking a surrogate father in every man I met, I basked in his firm but gentle touch as he took my arm and guided me through the after-dinner crowd.
+Following nightcaps and French farewell kisses on both cheeks, Buddy offered to drive me to Midge Mother’s.
+Seeking a surrogate father in every man I met, I basked in his firm but gentle touch, holding my arm, guiding me through the after-dinner crowd to fetch his car keys from the hotel room.

-Waiting in the room for him to find his keys, I sat on the foot of his double bed.
-Old tapes playing in my mind, I assumed he must be like most men I’d known who paid for my dinner and set the stage; I knew what to expect.
+I sat on his double bed.
+Waiting for him to find his keys, old tapes playing in my mind, I assumed he must be like most men I’d known who paid for my dinner and set the stage; I knew what to expect.

-“No, no, miss,” he said, intuiting my thoughts and flawed assumptions “I’m a married man with five children.
+“No, no, miss,” he said, seeming to intuit my thoughts and flawed assumptions.
+“I’m a married man with five children.
 My youngest daughter’s your age and beautiful—like you.”

-His unexpected gentleness unleashed months of pent-up tears.
-Sobbing, I told Buddy my uncle dropped me off at my grandmother’s last week to find my father who disappeared fifteen years ago, and I’m almost three months pregnant and afraid to go back to Texas tomorrow without the money for an abortion.
+His gentleness unleashed months of pent-up tears and emotions.
+Sobbing, I told Buddy my uncle dropped me off at my grandmother’s last week to find my father, who disappeared fifteen years ago, and I was almost three months pregnant and afraid to go back to Texas tomorrow without the money for an abortion.

-We passed Commander’s Palace on Washington where my great uncles treated me to Sunday brunch, parmesan-crusted oysters, and brandy punch.
-Turning onto Carondelet St. north of St. Charles, I spotted a restored Victorian mansion, a replica of our dilapidated house on Carondelet in Los Angeles, two thousand miles away.
+Passing Commander’s Palace on Washington, where my great uncles treated me to Sunday brunch, parmesan-crusted oysters, and brandy punch, we turned onto Carondelet St. north of St. Charles.
+I spotted a restored Victorian mansion, a replica of our dilapidated house on Carondelet in Los Angeles, two thousand miles away.

 “How’s it even possible?”